thetribeofdan/laravel_vault/README.md

 php artisan vendor:publish --tag=vault-config
 ```

 You'll now see a `config/vault.php` file.
-This is your main control center 🧠
+This is your main control centre 🧠

 ---